• Skip to primary navigation

 side shot of a basket of fried cheese curd with marinara sauce and craft beers in the background

 When you think of cheese curds, you probably think of the Midwest.
 So let’s watch a good ole’ Midwestern movie, Tommy Boy.
+(If you need a good wing recipe with this, try these dry rub chicken wings).

 a hand dipping cheese curds into a dish of marinara sauce